AtamaWarui/Resume-built-with-Bootstrap/README.md

 # Resume-Portfolio-Template
- + An example of a resume template in website form where I display my past robotic projects and academic background with demonstrations
+ + An example of a resume template in website form where I display my past robotic projects and academic background with demonstrations.

 | No. |   Preview    |                                            Description                                            |
 | :-: | :----------: | :-----------------------------------------------------------------------------------------------: |
 | 01  | Picture representation 1 | ![alt text](https://github.com/AtamaWarui/Resume-built-with-Bootstrap/blob/main/LandingPage-Template-3.png) |